Why was this study done?

 The findings suggest that the use of clofarabine with cytarabine during remission induction might reduce the need for anthracycline and etoposide in pediatric patients with AML and may reduce rates of cardiomyopathy and treatment-related cancer.

-This study also shows the importance of finding minimal residual disease early to identify patients at risk for relapse.
-More studies are planned to detect this risk by testing blood and bone marrow samples and looking for DNA changes.
-This will help doctors select the best therapy for each patient.
+This study also shows the importance of finding minimal residual disease early during treatment to identify patients at risk for relapse.
+More studies are planned to detect this risk by analyzing blood and bone marrow samples and looking for DNA changes.
+This will help doctors select the best therapy for the individual patient.

 How does this study affect my child?